TurtleEngr/gitproj/doc/user-doc/config.md

 ## gpPreCommitEnabled; -NA; gitproj.hook.pre-commit-enable; (true)

-Use this to turn all pre-commit check off.
+Use this to turn all pre-commit checks off.

 ## gpCheckFileNames; -NA; gitproj.hook.check-file-names; (true)